erdos-project/erdos/python/doc/source/intro.rst

 ERDOS provides mechanisms to enable the building of deterministic applications.
-For instance, processing sets of messages separated by watermarks using watermark callbacks and the Rust time-versioned state data structure turns ERDOS pipelines into
-`Kahn process networks <https://en.wikipedia.org/wiki/Kahn_process_networks>`_.
+For instance, processing sets of messages separated by watermarks using watermark callbacks can turn ERDOS pipelines into `Kahn process networks <https://en.wikipedia.org/wiki/Kahn_process_networks>`_.

-For more information, see :py:class:`~erdos.WatermarkMessage` and :py:meth:`erdos.add_watermark_callback`.

 Performance